 Automatic accruals in SAP Business One

-With the Versino Financial Suite stands for SAP Business One a tool for the correct accrual of invoices is available.
-This gives you the option of creating accrual postings for both purchase and sales invoices by entering the actual accounting period.
-This happens automatically in the background when the invoices are added (or Credits).
+With the Versino Financial Suite stands for SAP Business One a tool for correct invoice accruals and deferrals.
+This allows you to create the accrual postings for both purchase and sales invoices by entering the actual accounting period.
+This is done automatically in the background when the invoices are added (or Credits).